 Thus, at that time, birding information was scarce and local, distributed, if at all, by individuals or rudimentary networks of birders.
 In that world, a mimeographed newsletter was a giant leap forward.

 Of course, that world no longer exists.
-The internet has been game-changing for birding, just as it has been disruptive in other fields.
+The internet has been game-changing for birding, just as it has been for other fields.
 There are also countless field guides, birding tour companies, birding festivals, birding books and magazines, and bird-related conservation organizations.

 This has consequences for the ABA as it plans its future.

-Numerous well-funded organizations now provide voluminous high-quality information for birders.
+Numerous well-funded organizations now provide enormous quantities of authoritative information for birders.
 Although some of these organizations existed five decades ago, increased resources and the internet have greatly expanded their scope and reach.

 But it is eBird that has particularly transformed birding.
 Managed by the Cornell Lab, eBird tracks a user’s life life, as well as lists for regions, countries, states, counties, and the ABA Area.
 It allows users to submit photos and recordings and provides detailed information on bird species, including sightings, distribution, identification tips, photos, and recordings.
 It has profile pages, pages to explore hotspots, and rarity alerts, among many other features.
 The days of listing anywhere other than eBird are likely numbered.
 (The 10,000 Birds collaborative list is maintained exclusively on eBird, for example.)
 My impression is that most young birders are eBirders, a trend that will surely continue due to its convenience, accessibility, and contribution to science.
-Also, it is free and easy to use and continues to introduce impressive new functionality.
+Also, it is free, easy to use, and continuously updated with new functionality.

 There has been an explosion in field guides as well, with many excellent guides for North America (and virtually anywhere else on the planet) as well as comprehensive volumes dedicated to specific types of birds such as raptors, warblers, hummingbirds, owls, gulls, waterfowl, and seabirds, among others.
+Several field guides have related apps, including Sibley, and many of those apps feature audio recordings for each species.
 The market for field guides has never been deeper or more diverse.

 Field guides are just the tip of the iceberg when it comes to birding-related books.
 There are numerous volumes on bird identification, places to go birding, bird feeding, rare birds, big years, and even bird sounds.
 There’s an excellent History of American Birding.

-Indeed, many birders carry a library of electronic field guides in their pocket, not to mention other apps, such as eBird, Song Sleuth, Larkwire, and Merlin.
+Many birders carry a library of electronic field guides in their pocket, not to mention other apps, such as eBird, Song Sleuth, Larkwire, and Merlin.
 There are even a handful of region-specific birding apps, including for southeast Arizona.
 Many of these apps utilize GPS, allowing a birder to determine location to within a few yards.
+Others record and identify bird songs.
 The development and rapid proliferation of powerful apps has changed birding.
 Smartphones, let alone apps, were unimaginable fifty years ago.

 But because of this explosion of birding-related information and the rise of instant communication among birders, the ABA is an ever smaller part of the overall birding community.
 One can be an devoted birder, with a constantly updated life list, actively involved in discussions of local, regional, and national birds and birding, all without ever joining the ABA.
 Given the supposed number of birders (up to 10 million “active” birders) and the membership numbers of the ABA (about 12,000), that is seems to be exactly what most birders do.